dreamcatcher-tech/network/Inbox/2024-07-22 1345 running a thread from another thread.md

 Make a thread comparator tool, so when driving remote threads, then we can compare to known good results, and possibly select a new favourite, or new sections of favourites.

 Then, running a remote thread can call other remote threads, which gives us leverage.

+We could change the sysprompt of a certain agent, and then ask for the thread to be rerun, so we can see what the response would be.
+Apply intelligence so that if the replayed next prompt no longer makes sense like the original did, try generate something different or ask the user.